What to expect on a Sunday Evening

-Our services regularly include: gathering, praise, remembering who we are, imaginative engagement with Scripture, reflection and response, prayer, tithing, communion, and being sent out to care for the world in the name of Jesus.
+Our services regularly include: gathering, praise, imaginative engagement with Scripture, reflection and response, prayer, tithing, communion, and being sent out to care for the world in the name of Jesus.
 The order of each service is determined by themes that emerge from Scripture during each week’s worship planning session.

 Checks for tithes can be made out to The Table.

-We gather at 4 and begin worship around 4:30 at 110 S. High St., a red brick home owned by Community Mennonite Church called The Dean House.
-We worship in the round.
+We begin worship around 4:30 at 110 S. High St., a red brick home owned by Community Mennonite Church called The Dean House.
+As a small group we are more likely to wait until most people have gathered than to start promptly at our designated start time.

-However, we’ve also come to expect less common ways of engaging in these practices.
 When you join us for worship, you can expect to sit in a circle.
-Each Sunday we are led in re-focusing our relationship to the Trinity — remembering who we are.
-We sing a highly varied collection of hymns, ranging from the very old to the brand new, and touching round the world.
-We draw on the participation of many, and routinely engage in reflection and response.
+We sing a highly varied collection of hymns, ranging from the very old to the brand new, and touching around the world.
+We draw on the participation of many, and routinely engage in reflection and response related to the lectionary texts for the week or a scripture theme.

 And we expect, each Sunday, an invitation to the Lord’s Table, where all who seek are welcomed, fed, and empowered for service.